microsoft/lsprotocol/README.md

 This repository contains a Python implementation of a Language Server Protocol types and classes code generator for various languages.

-It simplifies the process of creating language servers for different programming languages by providing a robust and easy-to-use type generation system.
+It simplifies the creation of language servers for different programming languages by providing a robust and easy-to-use type generation system.

 # Usage